Use Verified Email in User Profiles

 When does Auth0 set emails as verified?

-When users signup with email and password, they will get a verification email with a link.
-When they click the link, their email will be verified.
+When users signup with email and password, they get a verification email with a link.
+When they click the link, Auth0 verifies their email.
+To learn more, read Customize Email Templates.

 When users authenticate with a federated identity provider (e.g. a social or enterprise connection), the value of the